nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 *How do annual members and casual rides use Cylistic bikes differently?*

-At the end of my analysis, I am expected to hand in a report summarising all the steps I took, and my recommendations for a marketing campaign.
-I will be using this space on GitHub to jot down my thoughts in the process of answering this question - but if you are interested only in the final deliverable, click HERE.
+I will be using this space on GitHub to jot journal my exploration of this question.

 As explained in the introduction above, I will focus on using **Microsoft Excel** in this case study.